cx-language/cx/README.md

 This runs the full suite via CTest: the lit/compiler tests, the example programs (LLVM and C backends), the documentation snippets, and the language server end-to-end tests.
+Run a subset from the build directory with e.g. `ctest -R 'lit/sema'`.

 The C++ code style is enforced by ClangFormat and ClangTidy: